-A recent internet scam was labeled “Amateur Hour”.
+The recent internet scams were labeled “Amateur Hour.”
 The “Wanna Cry” attack was very poorly coded attack.
 Nonetheless, it shut down hospitals, railways, ATM’s and caused more havoc worldwide than all other recent internet scams.

 The code contained a specific footprint.
 That footprint helped identify where the attack originated and who was behind it.
-A group called the Shadow Brokers stole files last April from the National Security Administration (NSA) and posted them on the internet.
+A group called the Shadow Brokers stole files last April from the National Security Administration (NSA).
+Then, they posted them on the internet.
 Previous evidence links this group indirectly with North Korea.

 The stolen software was the “EternalBlue” exploit.
 Eternal Blue was a US government cyber weapon.
 It exploited software flaws in Microsoft Windows.
 Using this software enabled the “Wanna Cry” attack to spread quickly.